korovod/kenotron/docs/3d_parallelism.md

 Similarly, if Block B produces an output Y that the next Block C on rank 2 needs, it will return Y wrapped in a TensorPointer pointing to rank 1.

-Q: In the forward pass, how do the four core components in brrr's pipeline parallelism work together?
+Q: In the forward pass, how do the four core components in Nanotron's pipeline parallelism work together?
 (5 steps)

 A:
 - Step 1: PipelineEngine coordinates executing the PipelineBlocks for each microbatch.